img

-Artesia dates to the turn of the century, when the arrival of the railroad linking Roswell to Carlsbad brought a small community of settlers to the area.
-Drilling for water, they discovered local artesian wells, followed by oil, which brought prospectors and industry to the area.
+Artesia dates back to the turn of the century when the railroad connecting Roswell and Carlsbad brought a small group of settlers to the region.
+While drilling for water, they discovered local artesian wells, and later, oil, which attracted prospectors and industry to the area.

-Today, oil and gas industry remains a big part of Artesia’s economy, along with farming and ranching.
-Officially incorporated in 1905, Artesia has a small-town atmosphere with plenty of events and activities for everyone.
+Today, the oil and gas industry remains a cornerstone of Artesia’s economy, alongside farming and ranching.
+Officially incorporated in 1905, Artesia offers a welcoming, small-town atmosphere with regular events and attractions that make it one of the best places to visit in Alamogordo’s surrounding area.

 Truth or Consequences, New Mexico, formerly known as Hot Springs, is a resort town with a population of over 6,000, celebrated for its healing mineral-rich hot springs along the Rio Grande.
 Initially popular for wellness treatments, the town changed its name in 1950 to promote the game show “Truth or Consequences,” adding to its unique character.